Bridge Trusts

 The tax compliance shift is abrupt

 When the trust converts, the settlor suddenly faces foreign trust reporting obligations that did not previously exist.
-Forms 3520, 3520-A, and FBAR must be filed.
-The transition from zero compliance to full foreign trust compliance happens during a period of litigation stress, which is not ideal for accurate and timely reporting.
+Forms 3520, 3520-A, and FBAR filings are required immediately.
+The transition from zero compliance to full foreign trust compliance happens while the settlor is already under litigation pressure, increasing the risk that filings are late or inaccurate and that penalties follow.

 Bridge Trust vs. Full Offshore Trust

-For individuals with significant assets and substantial litigation exposure, a full offshore trust is the stronger structure.
+For anyone whose assets and litigation exposure justify offshore planning, a full offshore trust is the stronger structure.
 The assets are protected from day one.
-There is no conversion window, no triggering mechanism to rely on, and no pre-conversion period during which a court can freeze the assets before they move offshore.
-The ongoing compliance burden is real, but it is predictable and manageable with experienced tax advisors.
+There is no conversion window, no triggering mechanism to rely on, and no pre-conversion period during which a court can freeze assets before they move offshore.
+The ongoing compliance burden is real, but it is predictable and manageable with an experienced CPA.

 Gideon Alper